Comprehensive Car Insurance Explained: Coverage, Cost & When You Need It

 • Premiums may exceed potential payouts on old cars

-Calculate your vehicle's current value using tools like Kelley Blue Book, then compare this to your annual comprehensive premium plus deductible.
+Calculate your vehicle's current value using tools like Kelley Blue Book, then compare it to your annual comprehensive premium plus deductible.
 If a total loss would cost significantly more out-of-pocket than several years of premiums, comprehensive coverage is worth it.
-However, if premiums approach 10% of vehicle value or the maximum payout (value minus deductible) seems minimal, reconsider the coverage.
+If premiums approach 10% of vehicle value or the maximum payout seems minimal, reconsider.
+For a full picture of what you'd be giving up, explore how full coverage car insurance is structured.

 Frequently Asked Questions About Comprehensive Car Insurance